-- 1 On the Create Selection Set page, click Edit Plugin Options, and select VMDK Images as the Restore Type. - This type of restore provides two additional options-either to restore the VMDK Image to a local directory of the NetVault Backup Server or to restore to a remote ESX® Server. - 2 If you want to restore the VMDK Image to a local directory of the NetVault Backup Server, in the Local Target Directory box of the VMDK Recovery Options frame, enter a valid path to the location for storing recovered images. - Restore the VMDK Image to a local directory of the NetVault Backup Server. - From the VMDK Recovery Options, enter a valid path in the Local Target Directory field for storing the recovered images.
-If this field is left blank, the default is the NetVault Backup temp directory, ".../NetVault Backup/tmp". - Restore the VMDK Image directly to a remote ESX Server.
-This process is useful when there is no space on the local storage on the NetVault Backup Server machine or when users are using an ESX server. - a From the VMDK Recovery Options, select Restore to Remote ESX Server. - b Enter the values for ESX Host, Port, Username, Password, and Path. - ESX Host: Enter the host name of the IP address of the ESX Server. - Port: Enter the remote console port on the ESX Server. - Username: Enter the user name to log on to the ESX Server. - Password: Enter the password for the specified user name. - Path: Enter the directory on the ESX Server where the VMDK files should be created.
+1 On the Create Selection Set page, click Edit Plugin Options, and select VMDK Images as the Restore Type.

+This type of restore provides two additional options-either to restore the VMDK Image to a local directory of the NetVault Backup Server or to restore to a remote VMware ESX or VMware ESX Server.

+- 2 If you want to restore the VMDK Image to a local directory of the NetVault Backup Server, in the Local Target Directory box of the VMDK Recovery Options frame, enter a valid path to the location for storing recovered images. - Restore the VMDK Image to a local directory of the NetVault Backup Server.

+From the VMDK Recovery Options, enter a valid path in the Local Target Directory field for storing the recovered images.
+If this field is left blank, the default is the NetVault Backup temp directory, ".../NetVault Backup/tmp".

+- Restore the VMDK Image directly to a remote ESX or ESXi Server.
+This process is useful when there is no space on the local storage on the NetVault Backup Server machine or when users are using an ESX or ESXi Server. - a From the VMDK Recovery Options, select Restore to Remote ESX Server. - b Enter the values for ESX Host, Port, Username, Password, and Path. - ESX Host: Enter the host name of the IP address of the ESX or ESXi Server. - Port: Enter the remote console port on the ESX or ESXi Server. - Username: Enter the user name for logging in to the ESX or ESXi Server. - Password: Enter the password for the specified user name. - Path: Enter the directory on the ESX or ESXi Server where the VMDK files should be created.
 This path should always start with a datastore within square brackets: [datastore] dir.
-If the path specified does not exist, the plug-in cannot connect to the ESX Server.
+If the path specified does not exist, the plug-in cannot connect to the ESX or ESXi Server.